 Digital Humanities prepares graduates for a broad range of careers.
 Students are given opportunities for flexible learning and project-based study.
 This allows you to develop transferable skills that are invaluable for critically engaging with our contemporary world.
-Studying Digital Humanities at the ANU provides you with the opportunity to engage with cutting-edge technologies and tools and to acquire crucial digital literacy skills whil also learning a range of traditional humanities methodologies.
+Studying Digital Humanities at the ANU provides you with the opportunity to engage with cutting-edge technologies and tools and to acquire crucial digital literacy skills.

 ANU offers both undergraduate and postgraduate courses of study.

-The Centre for Digital Humanities Research runs the following courses, these can be undertaken as part of an undegraduate major or minor, or at a Masters level.
+The Centre for Digital Humanities Research runs the following courses, these can be undertaken as part of an undergraduate major or minor, or at a Masters level.

 This course will introduce students to some of the major concepts, practices, and implications involved in the use of digital technologies in the humanities - the group of academic disciplines interested in examining what it means to be human from cultural, historical, and philosophical perspectives.
 From the vantage point of these new 'digital humanities', we will examine the contemporary shift away from a predominantly print culture to one that is increasingly digital and online, while at the same time analysing and critiquing the emerging cultural practices that accompany this development.
 In so doing, we will seek to better understand the historical influence of new technologies on how we think of ourselves and our cultural heritage, both individually and collectively; how we interact socially and politically; how we determine public and private spaces in an increasingly connected world; and how we can use digital technologies to produce, preserve, and study cultural materials.

 HUMN2001: Introduction to Digital Humanities and Public Culture - Tools, Theories and Methods